 For the Frizzled Leeks:

-- Thinly slice the white and light green parts of the leek into 3-inch-long julienne strips.
-Rinse in a bowl of water to remove the grit.
+- Thinly slice (julienne) the white and light green parts of the leek.
+Rinse them in a bowl of water to remove any dirt.
 Drain and pat dry.

-- In a small saucepan heat the vegetable oil over medium-high heat .
-Add a small handful of the leeks to the oil.
+- In a small saucepan, heat the vegetable oil over medium-high heat.
+Add the leeks to the oil.

-- Fry the leeks, stirring often with a metal slotted spoon, until the oil is barely bubbling and the leeks are light golden brown, 1 to 3 minutes.
+- Fry the leeks, stirring often, until the leeks are light golden brown (1 to 3 minutes).